Kimbanguism: History

 In April 1921, Kimbangu, a Baptist mission catechist, inaugurated a mass movement through his supposed miraculous healings and biblical teaching.
 His teachings attracted working people, who left jobs to hear him speak about liberation.
 This threatened the colonial labor structure and thus the Belgian regime.
-The Belgian authorities treated the faith with suspicion and imprisoned Simon Kimbangu until his death in 1951.
+The Belgian authorities treated the faith with suspicion and imprisoned Kimbangu until his death in 1951.
 The church was formally recognised by the Belgian colonial authorities in 1959.

 Some smaller, more loosely organised groups in Central Africa regard Kimbangu as God's prophet.